wovo/godafoss-c-/documentation/reference.md

 ~~~

 A common idiom is that a template specifies its parameter
-as for instance can_gpo,and to use make_gpo internally
+as for instance can_gpo, and to use make_gpo internally
 to do the necessary conversion.
-This much like a run-time parameter accepting a derived type.
+This a bit like a run-time parameter accepting a derived type,
+but with the actual 'work' done by the make_* conversion templates.

 ~~~C++
 template< can_gpo _pin >